zxdawn/Hyper-Landfill/README.md

 # Hyper-Landfill

-This repository provides the scripts and some of the data used in the 'Revealing Global Methane Super Emitter Landfills: Insights from Hyperspectral Satellite Observations' paper.
+This repository provides the scripts and some of the data used in the "Global identification of solid waste methane super emitters using hyperspectral satellites" paper.

-Input data are all saved in the zenodo Dataset called Dataset for "Revealing Global Methane Super Emitter Landfills: Insights from Hyperspectral Satellite Observations".
+Input data are all saved in the zenodo Dataset called "Dataset for Global identification of solid waste methane super emitters using hyperspectral satellites".

-Users can download the compressed file, extract it in the root directory, and rename to data.
+Users can download the compressed file, extract it in the root directory, and rename to "data".
 Then, all the Jupyter Notebooks should work well.

 - emission_summary.ipynb